WBBSE Class 10 Life Science Chapter 1 Control And Co-Ordination In Living Organisms Long Answer Questions

 Question 75.
 What are the functions (importance) of the nervous system?
 Define thermonasty with an example.

-Answer.
 (1) It controls all the voluntary and involuntary activities.

 (4) It helps in thinking and learning.

-(ininIt helps in- maintaining the integrity between an organism and the external environment.
+(ininIt helps in maintaining the integrity between an organism and the external environment.

 (9) It also controls the emotional activities.

-Answer.
-The body of a man (or any other multicellular animal) is made of many organs specialised to perform different functions.
-In any society which includes people doing different sorts of work, an administrator is required to ractivitiesshe activites of all the people.
-Similarly in our body a controller is requircoordinatedinate and regulate all the functions (both voluntary and involuntary) andcoordinatorinator is no other than the nervous system.
-The movement of plant organs caused byininhe change of light intensity is called photonasty.
-This type of movement oca a curs due tthe the o change in turgor pressure of certain cells involved in the movement of the organ.
+This type of movement occurs due to the o change in turgor pressure of certain cells involved in the movement of the organ.
 The tropic movements are the movements of the plant organs in which the direction of movement is determined by the direction of stimuli.
 If the movement is towards the source of the stimulus, it is called positive; if it is away from the source, it is called negative.

 Question 77.
 What is the advantage of a seneuroneurone having numerous synaptic connections?
-What tactic movement ?
+What tactic movement?

-Answer.
-Across the synapse, the impulse is transmitted through chemicls, sucacetylcholineholine and adrenaline.
-A sensory nerve has to carry the stimulus quickly to the brain or spinal cord across a synapse.
-This depends moacetylcholineholine secretion which acts as a stimulus transmitter.
 More synaptic connections increase the transmitting efficiency of the nervous stimulus.
-Tactic movement or Taxism: The movement of the entire plant, e.g. Chlamydomonas, Valvox, etpartspartsr plant part like sperm antherozoids of moss or fern in response to external stimulus is called ‘tactic movement’ or ‘taxism’.
+Tactic movement or Taxism: The movement of the entire plant, e.g. Chlamydomonas, Valvox, etpartspartsr plant parts like sperm antherozoids of moss or fern in response to external stimulus is called ‘tactic movement’ or ‘taxis’.

 (1) It allows the light to pass into the eye.